Big-Mac-Kim/UniShot/README.md

 # UniShot
 UniShot is a visual localization framework based on the "comparison neural network" architecture.
 " It can be used by an eye-in-hand robot arm or a hand-held camera for precision positioning guidance.
-Take a global photo of the scene at its center for the baseline.During the operation, UniShot will predict the relative position of the camera based on the view captured by the camera.
 There are Sliding_21.hdf5 model, Depth_13.hdf5, and two identification programs available.
 ## How To Use
 Sliding_21.hdf5 modle is a dual input neural network for sliding positioning guidance need to be